 - Bursitis.
 Joints have fluid-filled sacs called bursa that provide cushion between bones, muscles, and tendons.
 When these become inflamed, it’s called bursitis.
 This soft tissue injury can be from overuse and trauma to the joint, but it can also be from an infection in the joint.
 The commonly affected parts of the body are the shoulder, elbow, hip, knee, ankle, and foot.

-After suffering from a soft tissue injury, you might be wondering what caused this.
-Let’s take a look at the different causes of damage to soft tissues so that you can better understand who and what caused you to suffer from this pain.
+After suffering from a sprain, strain, or other injury to your soft tissues, you might be wondering what caused this.
+Let’s take a look at the different causes of these injuries so that you can better understand who and what caused you to suffer from this pain.

 As mentioned above, these types of injuries are typically caused by blunt force trauma or overuse of the specific muscle, tendon, or ligament.
 Overuse is from physical activity that is likely on your own accord, but blunt force trauma is usually caused by someone else’s negligence.
 Here are the different situations that could cause you to suffer from a soft tissue injury:

 Plenty of other scenarios could lead to injuries.
-If you don’t see what happened to you on this list, you still might benefit from the help of a Columbia soft tissue injury lawyer from our firm.
-We’ll fully investigate what caused your soft tissue damage and prove the other party was at fault.
+If you don’t see what happened to you on this list, you still might benefit from the help of a Columbia, SC soft tissue injury lawyer from our firm.
+We’ll fully investigate what caused your sprain, strain, and other damages and prove the other party was at fault.